JOThurgood/mhd-ray-tracing/README.md

 # mhd-ray-tracing
-A collection of scripts relating to ray tracing methods (e.g. WKB) for MHD waves.
+A python repository of ray tracing methods (e.g. WKB) and plotting tools for MHD waves.

 ## Current functionality
 Currently consists of the generalised WKB solution for fast waves